-The other course on the table is John Dory with Razor Clams, Haricot Beans & Sauce Vierge; this makes me realise The Truscott Arms is not a place where you should have fish.
+The other course on the table is John Dory with Razor Clams, Haricot Beans & Sauce Vierge; this makes me realise that The Truscott Arms is not a place where you should have fish.
 The problem is identical to the red mullet and the scallops: it’s overcooked, pan-fried till it becomes tough and dry.
-The idea to serve a fresh and natural salad inside the open razor clam is smart and interesting – the same can’t be said of the one on the plate which is the same but warmed up with beans.
+The idea to serve a fresh and natural salad inside the open razor clam is smart and interesting – the same can’t be said of the one on the plate, which is the same but warmed up with beans.

 Both desserts we try are worth ordering: the Milk Chocolate & Espresso Pave with Cherry Ice Cream & Almond Praline with its three layers (chocolate biscuit, chocolate and coffee sponge and a chocolate gel top) and the Hot Chocolate Pudding with Praline Parfait & Almonds with its warm intense chocolatey flavour.

-The Truscott Arms’ dining room is one of the most interesting restaurants you can find in Maida Vale, a perfect place for a Sunday lunch; even though it has set the bar a bit too high it’s still a fine choice, especially when it comes to meat.
+The Truscott Arms’ dining room is one of the most interesting restaurants you can find in Maida Vale, a perfect place for a Sunday lunch; even though it has set the bar a bit too high, it’s still a fine choice, especially when it comes to meat.

 ★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮